Introducing the 7Ds of managing digital marketing

 - Digital marketing is our Facebook page

-As you can see, these narrow the scope of digital marketing drastically and it means that digital won’t get the cash to compete.
-For the latest edition of Digital Marketing, Strategy, Implementation and Practice, I’ve developed the 5Ds of digital marketing as a simple mnemonic to explain what needs to be managed:
+As you can see, these narrow the scope of digital marketing drastically and it means that digital won’t get the budget to compete.
+For the seventh edition of Digital Marketing, Strategy, Implementation and Practice, I developed the 5Ds of digital marketing as a simple mnemonic to explain what needs to be managed.
+I included this in the first chapter to give a basic idea of what’s involved with marketing to make it accessible for students who will be familiar with their own experience of devices and platforms, but won’t be familiar with some of the key concepts for managing digital marketing such as the media, technology and data.

 - Digital devices – our audiences interact with businesses using a combination of smartphones, tablets, desktop computers, TVs, gaming devices, smart assistants and other connected devices forming the Internet of Things (IoT).